The Amazing Spider-Man (film): Additional films

-Other media
+Video games

-A video game of the same name developed by Beenox was announced at the 2011 New York Comic Con.
-They were the development team behind the previous two Spider-Man games, Spider-Man: Shattered Dimensions and Spider-Man: Edge of Time.
-The game was released on June 26, 2012, in Xbox 360, PlayStation 3, personal computer, Nintendo Wii, Nintendo DS and Nintendo 3DS.
-Dee Brown of Beenox noted, "The fact that our game is based on the movie, and the movie is re-approaching the universe in a completely different way—a more grounded, more realistic approach—gives us an incredible setting to play with".
-The game takes place after the events of the film.
-Sony and Gameloft teamed up again to create an official mobile game for the film.
-Sky Betting and Gaming's online casino website Sky Vegas created a related casino game.
+A video game titled The Amazing Spider-Man was developed by Beenox, which had developed the previous two Spider-Man games, Spider-Man: Shattered Dimensions and Spider-Man: Edge of Time.
+The Amazing Spider-Man was released on June 26, 2012 for Xbox 360, PlayStation 3, Nintendo Wii, Nintendo DS, Nintendo 3DS and personal computer.
+(Note: Attributed to multiple references:) The plot of the game takes place after the events of the film.
+In addition, Sony and Gameloft created a mobile game related to the film, and Sky Betting and Gaming's online casino website Sky Vegas released a related casino game.